-2. Budget
+2. Budget in Phase 9

 The ninth Phase of the ICCAT GBYP officially started on 1 January 2019 following the signature of the Grant agreement for the co-financing of the ICCAT GBYP Phase 9 (SI2.795824) by the European Commission.
-Initial duration of the Phase was one year, but it was extended for four months, thus officially ending on 30 April 2020.
+Initial duration of the Phase was one year, but it was extended for four months, thus officially ending on 30 April 2010.

 The request for amending the GBYP Phase 9 Grant agreement was submitted to the European Commission and it was approved on 17 December 2019.
 The main motivations for requesting the amendment was to adjust to the period of bluefin fishing and harvesting operations, which condition many GBYP activities as biological sampling, samples analyses and growth in farms studies.
-In addition, the budget was re-structured in order to better address the current research needs and provide optimal use of available funds.
-Such modifications and time extension did not imply any change in the total budget for GBYP Phase 9.
+In addition, the budget was somehow modified in order to better address the current research needs and provide optimal use of available funds.
+It must be pointed out that such modifications and time extension did not imply any change in the total budget for GBYP Phase 9, which remained fixed at 1,750,000€, with an EU contribution of 1,400,000€.